RoxanaTeodora/js-quiz-javascript/read.md

     // and add the "correct"/"incorrect" class as appropriate

 //Style the appliction
-//I checked the https://themeforest.net/ and I choose the style of this application: https://templates.seekviral.com/quiza/quiz/Quiz6/index.html
+//I continue the js quizz that I did during the Anjana Vakil's cours (i thought it was faster to work on a app that I already did/ but I can start over with )
-//
+//I checked the https://themeforest.net/ and I choose the style of this application: https://templates.seekviral.com/quiza/quiz/Quiz6/index.html and https://templates.seekviral.com/qzain/quiz/Quiz12/index.html